 Saddle up your bike, fill the water bottle and ride the roads and trails of Vermont’s beautiful Northeast Kingdom.
 You could start right from the door of Rabbit Hill Inn.
-Since you’re so close, you can also explore the terrific biking trials of the White Mountains of New Hampshire.
+Since you’re so close, you can also explore the terrific biking trails of the White Mountains of New Hampshire.
 Take a day trip, cycle for a few hours, or ride miles and miles of scenic back country roads.
 The varied terrain includes routes through valleys, along ridges, over mountains, through quaint towns and villages, across covered bridges on both paved and unpaved roads.
 In addition to the roads and paths, mountain bikers can enjoy the Kingdom Trails network, rated “among the top 10 in the world” by the International Biking Association.
-You will easily find trails to accommodate all levels of ability.
+You will easily find trails to accommodate all bike styles and levels of ability.
 Take advantage of these terrific Road Biking Routes throughout the Northeast Kingdom.

 Kingdom Trails also offers fantastic Winter Fat Biking Trails in the snowy months.